- What is a crypto trading license and why it matters

 - Digital assets development (e.g., blockchain, NFT platforms, Web3 company, Defi)

-Costs and timeline to get crypto license in UAE
+Costs and timeline to get a crypto license in the UAE

 Application and regulatory fees